 Close will close the Designer Options popover window so you can see the Designer unobstructed.

 Details – closes the Designer Options popover window and displays the Proposal Details screen.

 These options rearrange the sections on the proposal.
 This does not affect how the proposal prints (although you can reapply the filters during printing).

 Note: The buttons displayed describe what will happen when the button is pressed, not what is currently being displayed.
-For example, if the button says “Show Locations” that means locations are not currently being displayed.
-Once you click “Show Locations” location groupings will be displayed and the button changes to “Hide Locations”.
+For example, if the button says “Show Locations,” locations are not being displayed.
+Once you click “Show Locations,” the proposal will display location groupings, and the button changes to “Hide Locations.”

 - Show/Hide Locations – groups equipment into the Locations where they were added

 - Show/Hide Groups – displays equipment within the Groups on the proposal.